CERT-Polska/mapo-decryptor/README.md

 # MAPO Decryptor

-### Note this is only a client decryptor script, in order to recover the key please use the mapo service at https://mapo.cert.pl/ or contact us at [info@cert.pl](mailto:info@cert.pl)
+### Note: this is only a client decryptor script, in order to recover the key please use the mapo service at https://mapo.cert.pl/ or contact us at [info@cert.pl](mailto:info@cert.pl)

 ## Currently supported versions